-Phase I has been completed and an interim report containing the findings has been submitted, reviewed, revised, and distributed to the sponsoring agencies.
+Phase I has been completed, and an interim report containing the findings has been submitted, reviewed, revised, and distributed to the sponsoring agencies.

 Research is in progress on Phase II of the study.
-Several types of plastic pipe have been installed in Maine and New Hampshire under various bedding and loading conditions.
+Several types of plastic pipe bave been installed in Maine and New Hampshire under various bedding and loading conditions.
 Cover over the pipe varies from 2 ft to 22 ft.
 Several sections of pipe are instrumented with strain gauges.
 Deflections are being measured.
-Some pipe sections will be removed for physical testing and others will remain in place permanently.
-Recommended specifications for use of plastic pipe under transportation facilities are being prepared for consideration by AASHTO and ASTM.
+Some pipe sections have been removed for physical testing and other sections will remain in place.